Cowanlab/airrship/docs/output.md

 **outname.tsv**

 A tab-delimited file containing information about each sequence and its formation.
-The file format follows the AIRR-C Rearrangement Schema (add link) where possible.
+The file format follows the [AIRR-C Rearrangement Schema](https://docs.airr-community.org/en/stable/datarep/rearrangements.html) where possible.

 The below columns are present regardless of simulation criteria: